tobixen/thrash-protect/README.md

 all, I didn't need to do anything except adding a bit more swap and monitoring the situation - problem resolved itself thanks to this script.

+I've also been provocing thrashing situations by running some script that gobbles up memory.

 Other thoughts
 --------------